Commonwealth Fusion Systems: History

 By late 2022, CFS had grown to approximately 350 employees and was preparing to move into its Devens campus.

 A ceremonial opening for the Devens campus was held in February 2023.

 In March 2023, Eni and CFS signed a multi-year agreement to collaborate in obtaining the components and authorizations necessary for the construction of the first SPARC experimental plant, as well as the construction of the first Arc power plant and the identification of countries that may be interested in hosting it.

-In May that year, United States Department of Energy granted the company additional funding along with seven other US companies via the Milestone-Based Fusion Development Program.
+In May of that year, the United States Department of Energy granted the company additional funding along with seven other US companies via the Milestone-Based Fusion Development Program.

 The following year, in 2024, CFS announced plans to build the world's first grid-scale commercial nuclear fusion power plant at the James River Industrial Center in Chesterfield County, Virginia.
 The plant will produce about 400 MWe.
+The company plans to build it by the early 2030s.

-Google announced in July 2025 that it had signed a direct corporate power purchase agreement, a first of its kind with CFS.
-The agreement will give Google 200 megawatts of power from CFS’s ARC project, a plant the company plans to build in Virginia by the early 2030s.
+Google announced in July 2025 that it had signed a direct corporate power purchase agreement, a first of its kind, with CFS.
+The agreement will give Google 200 megawatts of power from CFS’s ARC project in Virginia.
 Later in August, CFS announced $863 million had been raised in a Series B2 round.
 In September 2025, Eni made a $1 billion deal with CFS to use power from its first fusion reactor.

+In February 2026, Commonwealth Fusion was awarded a $2.5 million grant from the Commonwealth of Massachusetts to build battery storage and its SPARC reactor.

+In July 2026, the company announced that it had secured one billion dollars in funding for its plant in Chesterfield.